getsentry/sentry-airflow/README.md

 (For more information checkout Google's [Docs](https://cloud.google.com/composer/docs/concepts/plugins#installing_a_plugin))

-Either set an environment variable on [Google composer](https://cloud.google.com/composer/docs/how-to/managing/environment-variables) for your `SENTRY_DSN`.

-Or in the airflow webserver UI, add a connection (Admin->Connections) for `sentry_dsn`.
+Either set an environment variable on [Google composer](https://cloud.google.com/composer/docs/how-to/managing/environment-variables) for your `SENTRY_DSN` or in the Airflow webserver UI, add a connection (Admin->Connections) for `sentry_dsn`.
 Let the connection type be `HTTP` and the host be the DSN value.